Fedwire Funds Service Upcoming Releases

 To ensure customers have access to six months of testing in the DIT2 environment, the changes outlined above will be available in the DIT2 environment starting in May 2026.
 Updated format specifications and guides (e.g., usage guidelines, Implementation Guide, Quick Reference Guide, Technical Guide) are available on the Fedwire Funds Service Release 2026 page within the MyStandards portal by Swift.

-FedLine Advantage® Solution users: A FedPayments Manager – Funds scope document are available in the "Help" link that reflect the November 2026 release changes.
+FedLine Advantage® Solution users: A FedPayments Manager – Funds scope document is available in the "Help" link that reflects the November 2026 release changes.

 Testing requirements

-Given the large number of customers, service providers and software vendors we need to support for ISO 20022 testing, we developed the following testing requirements using a risk-based approach for the Nov.
-16, 2026, release.
+Given the large number of customers, service providers and software vendors we need to support for ISO 20022 testing ahead of the November 2026 release, we developed the following testing requirements using a risk-based approach.
 Please contact our Wholesale Testing Services with any questions.

 Testing group